BSidesROC/BSidesROC.github.io/speakers.md

 Northeastern University - Master of Science, Cyber Security University of Massachusetts Boston - Master of Science, International Relations Arizona State University - Bachelor of Arts, Political Science

+{:.text-white}
+# Jon Bauer
+Jon Bauer is a fourth year computing security student at RIT.
+He is currently president of the student run security club RITSEC.
+In his free time he also is on the Swimming and Diving team as a diver.

+{:.text-white}
+# Ayobami Emmanuel Adewale
+Ayobami Emmanuel Adewale is a third year computing security student at RIT who's trying to learn about various security topics and share his process.
+His interests are malware reversing, pen-testing and threat hunting.

+{:.text-white}
+# Sarah Swad
+Sarah (reaper) is a current IBM X-Force Red co-op.
+She attends the University of Central Florida and is a part of the student club Hack@UCF.
+She is also on UCF's CPTC team.